preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/index.rst

 .. image:: dashboard-example-tab-section.png

-The settinsg for the tabs are similar.
+The settings for the tabs are similar.
 Here's the first tab as an example:

 .. image:: dashboard-example-tab-settings.png